ElemeFE/element/examples/docs/en-US/upload.md

 ### User avatar upload

-Use beforeUpload hook to limit the upload file format and size.
+Use `before-upload` hook to limit the upload file format and size.

 ::: demo
 ```html